eclipse-che4z/che-che4z-lsp-for-hlasm/clients/vscode-hlasmplugin/README.md

 ### Usage

-Opening a HLASM project is done as such:
+Follow these steps to open a HLASM project:

 1. In menu _File_ -> _Open Folder..._, select the folder with the HLASM sources.
 		(An example workspace is provided in the folder `example_workspace`.)
 2. Open any HLASM source file (note that HLASM does not have a standard filename extension) or create a new file.
 3. If the auto-detection of HLASM language does not recognize the file, set it manually in the bottom-right corner of the VS Code window.
-4. The extension is now enabled on the opened file.
+4. The extension is now enabled on the open file.
 If you have macro definitions in separate files or use the COPY instruction, you need to setup the workspace.

 ### Setting up a multi-file project environment

 HLASM COPY instruction copies the source code from various external files, as driven by HLASM evaluation.
 The source code interpreter in the HLASM Extension needs to be set up correctly to be able to find the same files as the HLASM assembler program.

-This is done by setting up two configuration files --- `proc_grps.json` and `pgm_conf.json`.
+This is done by setting up two configuration files — `proc_grps.json` and `pgm_conf.json`.
 The extension guides the user in their creation:

 1. After opening a HLASM file for the first time, two pop-ups are displayed.
 Select _Create pgm_conf.json with current program_ and _Create empty proc_grps.json_.
 The two configuration files are then created with default values.
 They are written into the `.hlasmplugin` subfolder.
 2. Navigate to the `proc_grps.json` file.
 This is the entry point where you can specify paths to macro definitions and COPY files.
 To do this, simply fill the `libs` array with the corresponding paths.
 For example, if you have your macro files in the `ASMMAC/` folder, add the string `"ASMMAC"` into the libs array.